vishnuroshan/React-typescript-interview-exercise/README.md

    - If the user changes the search input before a request completes, cancel any pending requests to prevent unnecessary API calls.

 6. **Testing**:
-   - Write tests for the implemented functionality.
+   - Configure a testing framework into the repo and Write tests for the implemented functionality.
 This should include:
      - Verifying that the API call is triggered correctly.
      - Checking that the loading state appears while data is being fetched.
      - Ensuring the error handling works as expected.